adam-omah/milestoneproject1-bandsite/README.md

  6.News Articles content are snippets from monkees.com

+ 7.About page Bio's extracted from Wikipedia entries of each of the band members.

  *note bootstrap v3.3.7 was used for basic layout functionality *font awesome cnd found at: https://www.bootstrapcdn.com/fontawesome/ *Javascript and jQuery were used for the mega menu for mobile. this was done using Bootstrap nav class elements